|carwow price from||£20,305|

 The Hyundai Tucson is a stylish family SUV with a spacious interior and a roomy boo that equips it well for family life.
 It comes with plenty of equipment as standard too, and you don’t need to pay an advanced deposit if you get it through Motability.
 The Tucson is available with grippy four-wheel drive and a range of engines that’ll suit a variety of needs.

-Motability allows people with disabilities who already claim for one of several types of disability allowance to put their payments towards the cost of leasing a car.
-It’s designed to make the process as simple as possible for its customers – bundling insurance, breakdown cover and servicing costs into one agreement, leaving users to pay for fuel, only.
+Motability allows people who already claim disability allowance to lease a car.
+It's designed to make the process as simple as possible for its customers, bundling insurance, breakdown cover and servicing costs all into one agreement.
+This means you only pay for the car's petrol.

-The funding comes through the Department of Work and Pensions, plus additional charitable grants and donations.
-To ensure claimants always get the most from their allowance, Motability negotiates the costs of leasing on all the cars available every three months.
+The funding comes through the Department of Work and Pensions (DWP), plus extra grants and donations.
+To make sure you always get the most from your allowance, Motability negotiates the costs of the cars available every three months.

-The vehicle choice through Motability is huge – around 2,000 different models are available to lease through the scheme.
-They include anything from city cars such as the VW Up to vans specially adapted to provide access for wheelchair users, called Wheelchair Accessible Vehicles (WAVs).
-Even sports car fans are catered for with the Mazda MX-5.
+The choice through Motability is huge – around 2,000 different models are available to lease through the scheme.
+They include anything from small city cars to vans specially adapted to provide access for wheelchair users, called Wheelchair Accessible Vehicles (WAVs).
+Even sports car fans are available!